AnthonyEzeji/genai-takehome/ARCHITECTURE.md

 ## Overview

 Lucid-Notes is a React-based, AI-powered note-taking application built with modern web technologies.
-The app provides a seamless experience for creating, organizing, and analyzing notes with intelligent AI features.
+The app provides a seamless experience for creating, organizing, and analyzing notes with intelligent AI features and advanced semantic search capabilities.

 ## Tech Stack

 - **Frontend**: React 18 with Vite
 - **Styling**: Tailwind CSS with custom animations
-- **Backend**: Supabase (PostgreSQL + real-time subscriptions)
+- **Backend**: Supabase (PostgreSQL + real-time subscriptions + pgvector)
-- **AI Integration**: OpenAI API with simulated latency
+- **AI Integration**: OpenAI API with GPT-3.5 and text-embedding-ada-002
+- **Vector Search**: OpenAI embeddings with cosine similarity and HNSW indexing
 - **Testing**: Vitest + React Testing Library
 - **Charts**: Chart.js for analytics visualization
 - **Build Tool**: Vite for fast development and optimized builds